A Survey on Neural Question Generation: Methods, Applications, and Prospects: Structured Neural Question Generation

-\vpara{LLMs-based.} Despite the success of PLMs-based models on KBQG~\cite{LFKQG,DSM}, their effectiveness hinges on extensive fine-tuning using large training datasets.
+\vpara{LLMs-based.} Despite the success of PLMs-based models on KBQG~\cite{LFKQG,DSM,DiversifyQG}, their effectiveness hinges on extensive fine-tuning using large training datasets.
 However, the creation of labeled datasets is costly and time-consuming.
 Hence, researchers are increasingly focusing on few-shot KBQG tasks to mitigate these challenges~\cite{AutoQGS}.
 Recently, LLMs, like ChatGPT and Llama2, have exhibited exceptional capabilities in various few-shot and zero-shot tasks.
 This emerging insight inspires researchers to investigate few-shot KBQG tasks, leveraging the capabilities of LLMs.
-The key challenge is to design effective prompts that prompt LLMs to generate the targeted questions for KBQG. ~\cite{KQG-COT} propose KQG-COT framework, which involves first employing LLMs (i.e., text-davinci-003) to generate ideal questions for KBQG using chain-of-thought (COT).
+The key challenge is to design effective prompts that prompt LLMs to generate the targeted questions for KBQG. ~\citeauthor{KQG-COT}~\shortcite{KQG-COT} propose KQG-COT framework, which involves first employing LLMs (i.e., text-davinci-003) to generate ideal questions for KBQG using chain-of-thought (COT).
 To be specific, KQG-COT first identifies suitable logical forms from the unlabeled data pool, meticulously evaluating their attributes.
-Following this, a specialized prompt is developed to steer LLMs in creating complex questions derived from these chosen logical forms.
+Following this, a specialized prompt is developed to steer LLMs in creating complex questions derived from these chosen logical forms. ~\citeauthor{SGSH}~\shortcite{SGSH} develop a fine-grained prompting approach named SGSH.
+Concretely, SGSH involves training a learnable skeleton generator that then uses the generated skeleton to create skeleton-based prompts, effectively stimulating LLMs to generate desired questions.